-Data from the detailed field assessment has been used to complete the erosion threshold analysis.
-This analysis determines the hydraulics (discharge, channel depth, average channel velocity) at which the channel produces sufficient shear stress to initiate mobilization of a given particle size ( $D{crit}$ ), i.e., the 'threshold' condition at which sediment will start to mobilize.
+Data from the detailed field assessment have been used to support the erosion threshold analysis.
+This analysis determines the hydraulics (discharge, channel depth, average channel velocity) at which the channel produces sufficient shear stress to initiate mobilization of a given particle size (D{crit}) , i.e., the 'threshold' condition at which sediment will start to mobilize.
 It is then assumed that if this 'threshold' flow is sustained erosion will eventually occur, therefore the flow is referred to as the 'erosion threshold'.
+Detailed surveys of selected cross-section stations at riffles or runs was used to characterize each reach, and develop representative erosion thresholds.